-School Renew School Renewal Allocation - Key Components Component Elementary Panel Secondary Panel Adult Education / Other Programs Enrolment Day-School ADE of pupils enrolled in Junior Kindergarten, and Grades 1 through 8.
+School Renewal Allocation - Key Components Component Elementary Panel Secondary Panel Adult Education / Other Programs Enrolment Day-School ADE of pupils enrolled in junior kindergarten, senior kindergarten, and Grades 1 through 8.
 Day-School ADE of pupils enrolled in Grades 9 through 12, excluding students 21 years of age and older.
 Day-School ADE of pupils 21 years of age or older, high-credit portion of pupils in secondary school.
 ADE of pupils enrolled in continuing education credit courses during the day (excluding pupils enrolled in correspondence self-study/online learning programs).
 ADE of pupils enrolled in summer school programs.
 Approved spaces in care, treatment and custody programs that operate in school board-owned space are treated as continuing education.

-School Renewa School Renewal Allocation - Key Components Component Elementary Panel Secondary Panel Adult Education / Other Programs On the Ground Capacity (OTG) The ministry has ide instructional space f secondary facilities of using the Report of t Accommodation Rev (August 1998).
-A loa assigned to each ca space identified, bas pupils that can reaso accommodated in ea instructional space. loading in the instruc- facility is its capacity N/A Benchmark Area Requirement per Pupil (fixed) 9.7 m 2 The Benchmark Are Pupil provides suffic ancillary space to pe delivery of elementa programming (incluc size), and secondary programming.
-It also provides addi to accommodate the special education, le and language (e.g. E programming.
-9.29 m 2 The Benchmark Area Requirement for Adult Education and Other Programs is lower than the traditional secondary school panel because no additional space is required for special needs programs.
-Supplementary Area Factor (SAF) of a board's school f spaces, and auditori requirement associa Each school board f greater than or equa secondary SAF is us facilities such as wide h ium space, as well as th ited with special needs he additional space programming. secondary SAF that is or of 1.0 (the /other programs).
+School Renewa al Allocation - Key C components Component Elementary Panel Secondary Panel Adult Education / Other Programs On the Ground Capacity (OTG) The ministry has ide instructional space for secondary facilities of using the Report of to Accommodation Rev (August 1998).
+A load assigned to each can space identified, bas pupils that can reason accommodated in each instructional space.
+Ioading in the instruct facility is its capacity N/A Benchmark 9.7 m 2 12.07 m 2 9.29 m 2 Area Requirement per Pupil (fixed) The Benchmark Are Pupil provides suffic ancillary space to per delivery of elementa programming (incluc size), and secondary programming.
+It also provides addi to accommodate the special education, le and language (e.g., programming.
+The Benchmark Area Requirement for Adult Education and Other Programs is lower than the traditional secondary school panel because no additional space is required for special needs programs.
+Supplementary Area Factor (SAF) The school board-specific SAF recognizes unique design features of a board's school facilities such as wide hallways, large shop spaces, and auditorium space, as well as the additional space requirement associated with special needs programming.
+Each school board has an elementary and secondary SAF that is greater than or equal to an adjustment factor of 1.0 (the secondary SAF is used for adult education/other programs).
+Each school board's SAF is set out in the GSN regulation.
+Benchmark for Renewal Costs enchmark for renewal o

-School Renewal Allocation - Key Components Component Elementary Panel Secondary Panel Adult Education / Other Programs Benchmark for Allocation method be enchmark for renewal of costs: Renewal Costs School board-specific c weighted average of \$ 7.89 per m 2 and \$11.83 per m 2 with the weights reflecting the school board's total area under and over 20 years of age (weighted average age) respectively.
+School Renewal Allocation - Key Components Component Elementary Panel Secondary Panel Adult Education / Other Programs School board-specific weighted average of \$7.89 per m 2 and \$11.83 per m 2 with the weights reflecting the school board's total area under and over 20 years of age (weighted average age) respectively.
 Each school board's percentage of elementary and secondary school facility areas that are under and over 20 years of age are set out in the GSN regulation.
-Geographic The GAF is a cost index used by the ministry to identify and Adjustment recognize regional variations in the construction and renewal Factor (GAF) costs of school facili costs of school facilities.
-(2011) Each school board's GAFs are set out in th e GSN regulation.
+Geographic Adjustment Factor (GAF) (2011) The GAF is a cost index used by the ministry to identify and recognize regional variations in the construction and renewal costs of school facilities.
+Each school board's GAFs are set out in the GSN regulation.